ashutoxh/MLOps/README.md

 ---

+## ✍️ Authorship & Contributions

+Note: The machine learning models (YOLOv5 and depth estimation), Flask APIs, and the React frontend code were provided by the course instructor.
+My primary contribution to this project lies in the DevOps and MLOps engineering — designing and implementing the complete AWS infrastructure using Terraform, configuring ECS deployments, setting up CI/CD pipelines with CodeBuild, and containerizing the applications for scalable cloud deployment.

+---

 ## 🧱 Architecture Overview

 This infrastructure is built entirely using **Terraform**, ensuring 100% Infrastructure as Code (IaC) with reproducibility and version control.